apache/rocketmq-site/_docs/08-release-manual.md

  * check LICENSE, should be Apache V2
  * check NOTICE, should have a notice for third-party dependency if necessary
  * extract the zip and check if the source version is correct
- * verify the asc(pgp sign), md5, sha1
+ * verify the asc(PGP sign),SHA512
  * build the source, start nameserver and broker according to the quick-start
  * run clusterList command to see if the version is correct

 #### 4.3 verify tools
-Please follow the steps below to verify the checksums and GPG signatures:
+Please follow the steps below to verify the checksums and PGP signatures:

-1. Download the release artifacts, GPG signature file, SHA512 hash files.
+1. Download the release artifacts, PGP signature file, SHA512 hash files.
 2. On unix platforms the following command can be executed:

   ```shell